Shampoo Planet

 Shampoo Planet is Douglas Coupland's second novel, published by Pocket Books in 1992.
 It is a thematic followup to Coupland's first novel, Generation X: Tales for an Accelerated Culture.
-The novel deals with Tyler, a Global Teen, who shares many characteristics of the character Tyler from Generation X, the younger brother of Andy, Generation Xs narrator.
+The novel deals with Tyler Johnson, a Global Teen, who shares many characteristics of the character Tyler from Generation X, the younger brother of Andy, Generation Xs narrator.
 The novel tells the story of Tyler's life as he arrives home from Europe, and the fallout of this trip and beyond.

 Synopsis

 Part One

 Part one begins shortly after Tyler's return from a European vacation.
-He is in a relationship with a girl named Anna-Louise, and dreams of working for American Defense Contractor, Bechtel.
-He is obsessed with his haircare products, having a collection of different brand name products, most featuring names invented by Coupland.
+He is in a relationship with a girl named Anna-Louise, and he dreams of working for the American defense contractor Bechtel.
+He is obsessed with haircare products, having a collection of different (mostly fictional) brand-name products.

 The first part of the novel details Tyler's life in Lancaster, Washington.
-The town is a near ghost town, after the town's largest employer, the Plants, was shut down.
+The town is a near-ghost town, after the town's largest employer, the Plants, was shut down.
 The effects of the Plants' shutdown has caused many problems in the town, including the boarding up of many stores in the local mall.

 Tyler's family life is composed of himself, his mother, and his two siblings.
 He calls his mother by her first name, Jasmine.
 Jasmine is an ex-hippie who is married to an alcoholic man named Dan.
 At the very introduction of the novel, Dan divorces Jasmine.
 Tyler, his sister, Daisy, and his brother, Mark, band together to help Jasmine through her troubling time.

 Tyler's grandparents are also introduced.
 They are quite wealthy, but they will not share their wealth with their family members.
 They have decided to start selling a product satirically labeled KittyWhip, which is a gourmet cat food product line.

-Part two
+Part Two

 Two of Tyler's compatriots, Monique and Stephanie, from his European vacation visit him in Lancaster.
 Stephanie is Tyler's secret shame from Europe, having had a summer fling with her.
 Tyler describes his European vacation, the events that lead to him meeting Stephanie, and what he's feeling during Stephanie's visit.

 Tyler's world starts to turn upside down as his grandparents lose their fortune, his mother becomes a KittyWhip salesperson, and his relationship with Anna-Louise enters a rough patch.
-Tyler feels himself become more drawn to Stephanie than Anna-Louise.
+Tyler feels himself become more drawn to Stephanie than to Anna-Louise.